johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 - The first provider is obviously the `MassiveService` itself, which we plan to use in our consumer's feature modules, so we re-export it.

 - The second provider (`'MASSIVE_CONNECT_OPTIONS'`) is *only used internally* by the `MassiveService` to ingest the connection options it needs (notice that we do **not** re-export it).
 Let's take a little closer look at that `useFactory` construct.
 Note that there's also an `inject` property, which is used to inject the `ConfigService` into the factory function.
 This is described in detail [here in the Custom providers chapter](https://docs.nestjs.com/fundamentals/custom-providers#factory-providers-usefactory), but basically, the idea is that the factory function takes optional input arguments which, if specified, are resolved by injecting a provider from the `inject` property array.
-You might be wondering where that `ConfigService` comes from.
+You might be wondering where that `ConfigService` injectable comes from.
 Read on :smile:.

 - Finally, we have a third provider, also used only internally by our dynamic module (and hence not exported), which is our single private instance of the `ConfigService`.
 So, Nest is going to instantiate a `ConfigService` inside the dynamic module context (this makes sense, right?
 We told it to `useClass`, which means "create your own instance"), and that will be injected into the factory.